windisch/vim/README.md

 ## Requirements

 ### VIM
-A installed version of VIM in version `>=8.0` that is compiled with at least the following options is required:
+An installed version of VIM in version `>=8.0` that is compiled with at least the following options is required:

 ```